eduardo-valdivia/GithubTest/README.md

 # GithubTest
 Learning Git commands and testing them

-git add "filename" //add file to github repository git add . //add all files
+git add /path/to/file //add file to github repository git add . //add all files

 git commit -m "Your message here" //add a commit with a message, message must be in quotes

 git diff //shows the difference between files and whats in repository

-git push //push all changes to repository
+git status //check on status of what you are working on

 git checkout -b branch name // transfer over to branch